Space4444/Stm32Generator/README.md

 ### Loading existing project to the board:

 1. Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 The installer should also install drivers for ST-LINK.
+2. Connect ST-LINK with the STM32 board to the computer via USB.
-2. Open the program and click "Open file".
+3. Open the program and click "Open file".
 Then find and select file "Stm32Generator.hex" (You have to download it from the "/MDK-ARM/Stm32Generator" in this repo)
-3. Click "Download".
+4. Click "Download".
 Then connection with ST-LINK should establish and the compiled file should load to the board, thats it.

 ### Modificaion and recompiling code: